Leprechaun Of Logic Soils Himself In Public

 Because the policies of financial institutions of the ruling class are not merely 'confused' or 'inconsistent'.
 They do the things they do because there is no right thing to do under capitalism.
 That is because capitalism is a contradictory system.
 Its necessary to understand these contradictions if you want to understand why capitalism does the things it doesn't.
 A refusal to acknowledge this is one reason why orthodox economics cannot understand why crisis happen, in much the same way you can't understand the history of your own thoughts.

-Can you spot in there any attempt to explain why the example given isn't an inconsistency, and why it has to be a contradiction (or, indeed, why the whole attempt to depict capitalism in this way, with such simplistic labels, is not just plain "confused", as I actually believe it to be)?
+Can you spot in there any attempt to explain why the example given isn't an inconsistency, and why it has to be a contradiction (or, indeed, why the whole attempt to depict capitalism in this way, with such simplistic terminology, isn't just "confused", as I actually believe it to be)?
 Can you?

-Sure this numbskull just repeats the claim that capitalism is "contradictory", but that is all he can do: repeat the same empty mantra without explaining why this word ("contradiction") fits at all here, and what work it is doing.
-Indeed, this is all he can do, for he knows no logic, and the impoverished conceptual tools Hegelian Hermeticism has dumped on him and other MD-fans are quite inadequate to the task.
+Sure this numbskull simply repeats the claim that capitalism is "contradictory", but that is all he can do: repeat the same empty mantra without explaining why this word ("contradiction") fits at all here, and what work it is doing.
+Indeed, this is all he can do, for he knows no logic, and the impoverished conceptual tools Hegelian Hermeticism has saddled him and other DM-fans with are quite inadequate to the task.
 We saw earlier that he hadn't a clue even about the difference between a contrary and a contradiction.

 Next, he unwisely tried his hand a little 'philosophising':